 Along with a standard physical exam, many dermatologists use a technique called dermatoscopy (also known as dermoscopy, epiluminescence microscopy [ELM], or surface microscopy) to see spots on the skin more clearly.
 The doctor uses a dermatoscope, which is a special magnifying lens and light source held near the skin.
-Sometimes a thin layer of oil is used with this instrument.
+Sometimes a thin layer of alcohol or oil is used with this instrument.
 The doctor may take a digital photo of the spot.

 When used by an experienced dermatologist, this test can improve the accuracy of finding skin cancers early.
 It can also often help reassure you that a spot on the skin is likely benign (non-cancerous) without the need for a biopsy.

 If the doctor thinks a spot may be a melanoma, he or she will take a sample of skin from the suspicious area to be looked at under a microscope.
 This is called a skin biopsy.

 Different methods can be used for a skin biopsy.
 The doctor will choose one based on the size of the affected area, where it is on your body, and other factors.
 Any biopsy is likely to leave at least a small scar.
 Different methods may result in different types of scars, so ask your doctor about scarring before the biopsy is done.
 No matter which type of biopsy is done, it should remove as much of the suspected area as possible so that an accurate diagnosis can be made.

 Skin biopsies are done using a local anesthetic (numbing medicine), which is injected into the area with a very small needle.
 You will likely feel a small prick and a little stinging as the medicine is injected, but you should not feel any pain during the biopsy.